9. Database access

 // on a database whose connection string is obtained from a configuration file

-// using the configuration file [App.config]
+// use of configuration file [App.config]

 string connectionString = null;